With his arsenal of humour, intellect and a guitar, Tats Nkonzo is an unrivalled comedic entertainer – be it on stage or television.

 This sought-after corporate comedian and MC uses his guitar as well as adding a comical side to his duties when hosting events for many of South Africa’s leading companies.

 On television, he will make his American début this year (2019) as an international judge on “The World’s Best”.
 This talent show will air on CBS.
 He will be representing South Africa alongside Drew Barrymore, Faith Hill and RuPaul.
-The program showcases talent from around the globe.
+The programme showcases talent from around the globe.
 Hosted by James Corden.

 Tats Nkonzo was the host of SA’s Got Talent for four seasons.
 The show reaches 2.5 million viewers weekly.
 Such was his success as a first time presenter; SA’s Got Talent was voted Best Reality TV Show in his first season as host by Sunday Times Generation Next Survey.